Advanced search

 Eye disorders:

-posterior subcapsular cataracts, increased intraocular pressure, glaucoma, exophthalmos, papilloedema, corneal or scleral thinning, exacerbation of ophthalmic viral or fungal diseases, vision, blurred.
+Posterior subcapsular cataracts, increased intraocular pressure, glaucoma, exophthalmos, papilloedema, corneal or scleral thinning, exacerbation of ophthalmic viral or fungal diseases, vision, blurred (see also Section 4.4).

 Others:

-necrotising angiitis, thrombophlebitis, thromboembolism, leucocytosis, insomnia and syncopal episodes.
+Necrotising angiitis, thrombophlebitis, thromboembolism, leukocytosis, insomnia and syncopal episodes.

 Reporting of suspected adverse reactions